Limookiplimo/fastapi_mpesa/README.md

 # Daraja-API Experience
-Engage Daraja API to generate payment details qr code, stkpush prompt for online payments (C2B) and store the transaction details on postgres database.
+Engage Daraja API to generate qr code for payment details, stkpush prompt for online payments (C2B) and store the transaction details on postgres database.
 In this project, I use fast api to create scripts and ngrok to create callback urls for data consumption.
 To use daraja APIs, create a developer account [here](https://developer.safaricom.co.ke/).
 Further documentation can be found at the [portal](https://developer.safaricom.co.ke/Documentation)

 ## Access Token